Design discussions

 If a conversation is going off-track and you are not sure how to fix it, please ping someone on the core team to intervene and help get the conversion into a better state.

-Moving threads to the most appropriate stream
+Moving threads to the most appropriate channel

 • We generally aim to discuss raw user feedback on the product’s design in #feedback.
 The #design should be reserved for design aspects that we’re actively (considering) working on.
 This lets the design team focus on discussions that are expected to result in actionable decisions.

 • Discussion of implementation-related decisions should ideally happen in #frontend.
-The line can sometimes blur (and that’s OK), but we should aim to move (parts of) the thread if there is an extensive conversation that belongs in the other stream.
+The line can sometimes blur (and that’s OK), but we should aim to move (parts of) the thread if there is an extensive conversation that belongs in the other channel.

 Guidelines for decision makers